 7 Easy Steps To Build A Content Calendar

 It will keep your team members accountable and give you greater visibility.
-You can also measure your results, refine your output and achieve success.
+You can also measure your performance, refine your output and achieve better results.
 Whether this is your first time building a content calendar, or you’re looking for ways to improve on last year’s schedule, we’ve put together a simple seven-step guide to get you started.

 1. Pick Your Tools